Chicago, Burlington and Quincy Railroad: 1848–1882

 After extensive trackwork was planned, the Aurora Branch changed its name to the Chicago and Aurora Railroad in June 1852, and to Chicago, Burlington, and Quincy Railroad in 1856, and shortly reached its two other namesake cities, Burlington, Iowa, and Quincy, Illinois.
 In 1868 CB&Q completed bridges over the Mississippi River at both Burlington and Quincy, giving the railroad through connections with the Burlington and Missouri River Railroad (B&MR) in Iowa and the Hannibal & St. Joseph Railroad (H&StJ) in Missouri.
 In 1860 the H&SJ carried the mail to the Pony Express upon reaching the Missouri River at St. Joseph, Missouri.
 In 1862 The first Railway Post Office was inaugurated on the H&StJ to sort mail on the trains way across Missouri.

 The B&MR continued building west into Nebraska as a separate company, the Burlington & Missouri River Rail Road, founded in 1869.
 During the summer of 1870 it reached Lincoln, the newly designated capital of Nebraska and by 1872 it reached Kearney, Nebraska.
 That same year the B&MR across Iowa was absorbed by the CB&Q. By the time the Missouri River bridge at Plattsmouth, Nebraska, was completed the B&MR in Nebraska was well on its way to Denver.
 That same year, the Nebraska B&MR was purchased by the CB&Q, which completed the line to Denver by 1882.

+Early repair shops for rolling stock were built by the Aurora Branch Railroad in Chicago, but the first true shop site was established at Aurora, Illinois in 1855.
+These were capable of repairing and building locomotives, freight cars, and passenger cars.
+Other shop sites were established or inherited from predecessor lines as the system grew.
+By the early 1900s, the shops at Aurora served the Chicago Division, the shops in Galesburg, Illinois served the Galesburg Division, the shops in Hannibal, Missouri served the St. Louis Division, the shops in West Burlington, Iowa and in Creston, Iowa served the Iowa Division, and the shops in Denver, Colorado served the McCook and Red Cloud Divisions.
+The latter were the final steam era shops built for the CB&Q, completed in 1922.